Manuwarra Red Dog Highway

-Stage 4 is located within Yindjibarndi and Eastern Guruma country, with many areas of great significance to local First Nations People, including Hamersley Range, Fortescue River, Weelumurra Creek and Hamersley Homestead.
+The final link is located within Yindjibarndi and Eastern Guruma country, with many areas of great significance to local Traditional Owners, including Hamersley Range, Fortescue River, Weelumurra Creek and Hamersley Homestead.

-- Improve access to the popular Millstream Chichester National Park and Karijini National Park, helping boost tourist traffic in the heart of the Pilbara
+- Improve access to Millstream Chichester National Park and Karijini National Park, helping boost tourist traffic in the heart of the Pilbara

 - Travel time saving of over two and a half hours compared to the alternative sealed route

 - Improved connectivity between Karratha, Roebourne, Tom Price, Paraburdoo and Newman